 yle="font-weight: normal;" lang="de-DE" align="left">In this project we study two dimensional deletion/insertion problem introduced in https://arxiv.org/pdf/2004.14740.pdf.
 An array of n rows and n columns is transmitted through a specific deletion channel which for example occurs in DNA storage systems and racetrack memories.
 After transmission the receiver observes an array of dimension (n-1)*(n-1).
 The goal is to allow the receiver to know exactly which n*n array was transmitted by using error-correction techniques.

 The goal of the project is to derive bounds on the deletion ball of any two-dimensional array.
 A deletion ball of an array X is the set of unique arrays resulting from the deletion of any possible combination of a column and a row in X. Deriving such bounds is not trivial since it depends heavily on the structure of the array.
 Thus, it is important to investigate useful characteristics representing the structure of an array for this particular setting.
 Furthermore, having this bound will be helpful to characterize the optimal redundancy of a deletion-correcting code for this setting.

-Distributed machine learning, straggler mitigation, neural networks, coding theory
+Keywords: Distributed machine learning, straggler mitigation, multi-armed bandits, coding theory